gitter-lab/pria-ams-enamine/preprocessing/README.md

 This file compiles notes and remarks for merging LC1234 and MLPCN datasets.

 ## Merging Raw PriA-SSB Screening Datasets
-All files involved in the merge are in UW-Madison Box Storage folder named: `LC1234_MLPCN_Clean`.
+All files involved in the merge are in the Zenodo file named: `cdd_training_data.tar.gz`.
 A total of **five** PriA-SSB screening datasets were merged:

 1. `CDD CSV Export - LC123 Primary.csv`: **primary** screen for `74,896` LC123 Library molecules.
 2. `CDD CSV Export - LC123 Retest.csv`: **secondary** screen for `2,698` LC123 Library molecules.